ch007m/my-vcluster/README.md

 worker-2                 worker-2-0
 ```

-Next, you can deploy a guestbook application against a vcluster using an Argo CD Application resource
+Next, you can deploy a guestbook application against a vcluster using an Argo CD Application resource.
+The helm resources will be deployed under the `demo` namespace of the vcluster.
 ```shell
 echo "apiVersion: argoproj.io/v1alpha1
 kind: Application